-Grab your canteen—we’re going hiking around New Jersey:
+Grab your canteen—we’re going hiking around New Jersey

 Estell Manor Park

 Estell Manor Park is home to 20 miles of trails in Atlantic County.
 Not only is this a great place to bring the family for some NJ hiking and biking, but there’s also a lot of history to learn.
-A 1.8-mile boardwalk begins at the Nature Center and is fully accessible for park visitors.
+A 1.8-mile boardwalk begins at the Nature Center and is fully accessible to park visitors.

 Mays Landing, NJ 08830

 Small and quaint, Celery Farm in Bergen County is a 107-acre freshwater wetland where you can find streams and meadows with all kinds of birds, animals, and insects—perfect for a game of I-Spy.

 Along the Hudson River, you can find the hiking trail section of the Palisades Interstate Park – with its beautiful views of Manhattan and the Hudson.
 Both trails are for hiking and biking.